-If you're co-parenting after a divorce, you're not entirely in charge of your own decisions about where you live—or at least where you can move.
-In Michigan, as in most places, public policy favors both parents' involvement in a child's life, which means that there are restrictions on when (and how far) parents can move away with a child.
+If you're coparenting after a divorce, you're not entirely in charge of your own decisions about where you live—or at least where you can move with the children.
+In Michigan, as in most places, public policy favors both parents' involvement in a child's life, which means that there are restrictions on when (and how far) custodial parents can move away with a child.

 The 100-Mile Rule

-The 100-mile distance is measured between your child's two legal residences.
+The law measures the 100-mile distance between your child's two legal residences.
+(Mich.
+Comp.
+Laws § 722.31 (1).)
 A child whose parents have joint custody has two legal residences: the address where each parent lived when the custody proceedings began.
-(If you and the other spouse happened to still live together or if one of you was without a home when custody proceedings began, then your child has only one legal residence.)
+If you and the other spouse lived together or if one of you was without a home when custody proceedings began, then your child has only one legal residence.
 Incidentally, this 100-mile distance is not a 100-mile radius.
 In other words, you have to stay within 100 miles by road travel, not as the crow flies.

 Once you reach the 100-mile threshold, you must get the other parent's consent or the court's approval to move.
 You'll have a much easier time if you can get the other parent's consent.
 Then, you need only to get this consent in writing and notify the court of your plans, typically by filing a stipulation.

-If the other parent won’t consent, the court will determine whether allowing you to move would be in the child's best interests, considering the following factors:
+If the other parent doesn't consent, you will need to file a formal petition to the court requesting permission to move.
+The court will determine whether allowing you to relocate would be in the child's best interests, considering the following factors:

 You must get permission from the court before moving out of Michigan, regardless of your custody arrangement or the distance from your child's legal residence to the state line.
-If you have sole legal custody, moving for a reason that is good for you and your child—like a better job opportunity or desire to be closer to family—is likely to get the court's approval.
+If you have sole legal custody, moving for the reason that is good for you and your child—like a better job opportunity or desire to be closer to family—is likely to get the court's approval.
 Your ability to move out of state when you share joint custody, however, depends on the court's evaluation of the factors listed above.

 If you are the custodial parent and are moving out of the area, plan to allow more visitation time to the other parent.
-This could include most, if not all of the summer vacation.
-Also, you might be required to pay any travel expenses for visitation that are made necessary by your move.
+Extended parenting time may include some, if not all, of the summer vacation, holidays, and other school breaks.
+Also, the court may require you to pay any travel expenses for visitation that are made necessary by your move.